adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 clusters.
 Based on this we decided to see the absolute quantities of wines that were given their respective scores.

-As seen in the tables from kmeans and kmeans++, we could see how the quality scores of the wines are distributed and where our problem lied.
+As seen in the tables from k-means and k-means++, we could see how the quality scores of the wines are distributed and where our problem lied.
 A majority of wines were rated between 5, 6 and 7.
 That meant, all 7 clusters ended up being dominated by wines being rated between 5-7.
 As a